Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - [Font Awesome](https://fontawesome.com/) -was used for the site icos.

-- [Java srcipt](https://en.wikipedia.org/wiki/JavaScript) - used for the hamburger navigation and embedded Google Map.
+- [Java srcipt](https://en.wikipedia.org/wiki/JavaScript) - used for the hamburger navigation and icons
 - [Github](https://github.com/IrisSmok) - was used to store the project code.

-- [Gitpod](https://www.gitpod.io/) - was used to for coding.
+- [Gitpod](https://www.gitpod.io/) - was used for coding.

 - [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.